Using Chakra UI in Next.js (Pages)

 }

-In the pages/_document.tsx file, add the suppressHydrationWarning prop to the html element.
+file, add the suppressHydrationWarning

 pages/_document.tsx